Bauzi

 - Interpreter Notes

-- Interpreters familiar with Bauzi culture and language are essential for effective communication in healthcare and education.
+- Interpreters should be familiar with Bauzi culture and respect traditional communication styles.

 - Documentation Traditions